sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 able to auto-generate the APIs.
 The *implementation* itself does not have to be P4.

-### Functional and conformance testing
+### Functional testing

- Functional and conformance testing provides a suite of tests to validate that the DASH devices satisfy the standard **SONiC functional requirements**.
+ Functional testing provides a suite of tests to validate that the DASH devices satisfy the standard **SONiC functional requirements**.
 This is a **black-box testing**  concerned with validating whether the device works as intended with SONiC.
 For more information, see [SONiC testbed deployment and setup, SONiC testing, test report processing](https://github.com/Azure/sonic-mgmt/tree/master/docs).

-### Performance testing
+### Conformance and performance testing

-Performance testing provides a suite of tests to verify that the DASH devices satisfy the standard **DASH performance requirements**.
+Conformance and performance testing provides a suite of tests to verify that the DASH devices satisfy the standard **DASH conformance and performance requirements**.
 For more information about test documentation, test scripts, test configurations and other artifacts required to test a DASH devices, see [DASH Testing](https://github.com/Azure/DASH/tree/main/test).